Simone Weil: The Need for Roots

 The Need for Roots has an ambitious plan.
 It sets out to address the past and to propose a road map for the future of France after World War II.
 She painstakingly analyzes the spiritual and ethical milieu that led to France's defeat by the German army, and then addresses these issues with the prospect of eventual French victory.

 Gravity and Grace

 While Gravity and Grace (La Pesanteur et la Grâce) is one of the books most associated with Simone Weil, the work was not intended to be a book at all.
 Rather, the work consists of various passages selected from Weil's notebooks and arranged topically by her friend Gustave Thibon.
 Weil had given Thibon some of her notebooks written before May 1942, but not with any intent to publish them.
 Hence, the resulting selections, organization and editing of Gravity and Grace were much influenced by Thibon, a devout Catholic (see Thibon's introduction to Gravity and Grace (Routledge & Kegan Paul, 1952) for more details).

+Weil felt gravity and grace were opposites believing that gravity signifies the force of the natural world of which all beings are physically, materially, and socially affected and that this "pulls" attention away from God and the afflicted whereas grace is a form of justice and a counter-balance, motivated by the goodness of God.
+Weil felt that this gravity (force) and grace (justice) are the two most fundamental aspects of the world and came together at the crucifixion.

+Waiting for God

+Waiting for God (French: Attente de Dieu) is a collection of Weil's personal letters and essays compiled and published after her death.
+The book was published in French in 1950, posthumously, edited by Father Joseph-Marie Perrin and Gustave Thibon and the English translation was published shortly after, in 1951.

+Waiting for God opens with Simone Weil's 1942 letters to Dominican priest Jean-Marie Perrin, revealing her deep spiritual turmoil as she grapples with the demands of Christian faith.
+She reflects on the "just balance" of the world, seeing God's guidance in both human reason and our need for physical and emotional fulfillment.
+Weil introduces the idea of a "sacred longing", the human pursuit of beauty and connection as an expression of yearning for a tangible divine presence.

+Her writings detail a mystical experience that reshaped her understanding of divine love, emphasizing that true devotion requires patient, attentive openness to God.
+Weil sees suffering (not just joy) as essential to spiritual growth, a path to deeper connection with the divine.
+Despite her intense faith, she resisted baptism, believing that spiritual readiness must come through divine initiative, not personal decision.
+The essays explore themes of love, attention, suffering, and religious practice, asserting that love of God must include love for others and the world.
+Profound and challenging, Waiting for God is a key text for those drawn to mysticism, philosophy, and the complexities of faith.

+Essays included in this collection include: